Today my guest, Ann Kaplan, shares great tips on how to create a chore system for your family.

 No matter how excited everyone is initially, the bloom will fall off the rose, and people will either forget or choose to ignore their responsibilities.
 How you react when that happens is what really determines whether your system will work.
 Kids learn best from experiences, so celebrate when they miss the mark; it creates the necessary opportunity for them to learn from experiencing the result of that choice.

 Get ready for their mistakes with natural consequences delivered with compassion.
 It is very important that you follow through on expecting and enforcing chores.
 Your children will follow your lead as to how important and serious chores are in your family.
-Check out this post for help with any power struggles that may arise.
-And if you’re still feeling like your family isn’t carrying the load they could?
-This article has some great perspective on getting our kids to be more self-sufficient.

 All three of these elements are pivotal to making any parenting effort a success.
 Keep your eyes on the prize; a life where our kids are helpful, empowered, and responsible is totally possible and absolutely worth striving for.
 In my experience, homeschooled kids are perfectly primed for these skills thanks to the incredible education they are receiving.
 A few tweaks to your mindset, organization, and discipline approach are all you need to create a wonderfully effective chore system!